-- Be responsible for the quality of the primary programmes ensuring that they comply with DfE and University regulations. - Take a strategic role for directing any university / school issues. - Be responsible for ensuring that the university provide staff who can professionally fulfil their roles and responsibilities, positively supporting all stakeholders.
+- Be responsible for the Primary team and quality assurance of the programme. - Take a strategic role for directing any strategic university / school issues. - Be responsible for ensuring that the university provide staff who can professionally fulfil their roles and responsibilities positively supporting all stakeholders.